arsiboo/production-flow-network-simulation/README.md

 ## Assumptions

 - That there is just one policy defined per control agent in the input file.
+- That the service times are fixed numbers.
+Alternativeily, I would have used the data and Fitter python package to assign suitable distribution function to each machine/buffer.
 - [Add assumptions]

 ## Simplifications